-Operating revenues for the District decreased \$108,138, primarily due to decreases in revenue from supplemental government payment programs and a reduction in payments from government grants and charitable foundations.
+Operating revenues for the District decreased \$126,404, primarily due to decreases in service revenue.
+The decrease was offset by increases in revenue from supplemental government payment programs.
+Due to the impacts of the COVID-19 declared disaster, the associated reduction in ambulance transport volume resulted in decrease in revenue.

-Non-operating Revenues:
+Nonoperating Revenues:

-Non-operating revenues consist primarily of property taxes and special assessments from the County of San Luis Obispo.
-In addition, the District records rental income and other income netted with interest expenses from non-operating sources.
+Nonoperating revenues increased \$15,922 when compared to prior year.
+Nonoperating revenues consist primarily of property taxes and special assessments from the County of San Luis Obispo.
+In addition, the District records rental income and other income netted with interest expenses from nonoperating sources.